-This specialty training series aims to reduce the significant health, social, and economic problems associated with the substance use by professionalizing prevention and treatment workforce, and promoting community participation to develop sustainable community-based prevention, outreach and treatment services in rural and isolated areas throughout the world.
+RURAL-BASED PREVENTION AND TREATMENT CURRICULUM FOR SUBSTANCE USE DISORDERS (RURAL) This specialty training series aims to reduce the significant health, social, and economic problems associated with the substance use by professionalizing prevention and treatment workforce, and promoting community participation to develop sustainable community-based prevention, outreach and treatment services in rural and isolated areas throughout the world.
 This training helps social workers of the community to create the groundwork necessary to facilitate programme acceptance and community participation, and thus to result in a successful programme in prevention and treatment, with a focus on continuing, long-term effects.
 The training also helps outreach and treatment workers to develop a range of outreach services and treatment camps to reduce the risks of drug use and improve health, and well-being, for substance users in rural and isolated areas.

-Course 1: Substance Use Awareness and Prevention in Rural Settings (52 hours)

-This course contains information on how to developing community-based awareness and prevention programme through systematic process of community needs assessment and community resource mobilization.
+UTC 51 Substance Use Awareness and Prevention in Rural Settings This course contains information on how to developing community-based awareness and prevention programme through systematic process of community needs assessment and community resource mobilization.
 The course focuses on considering culture and the use media for effective prevention campaign.

-Course 2: Community Outreach (33 hours)

-This course provides comprehensive information on how to develop community-based outreach services for substances users in a community who don't have access to treatment and other social services.

-Course 3: Community-based SUD Treatment in Rural Settings (33 hours)

-This course provides step-by-step information about establishing and running treatment camps in rural settings that takes place over three stages - preparation, active treatment and continuing care.
+(52Hrs) UTC 52 Community Outreach This course defines trauma and a trauma-responsive environment in substance use disorder treatment.
+It then addresses how trauma-specific treatment is specifically integrated into women's substance use disorder treatment, including the importance of teaching staff working with women in a substance use disorder treatment setting about trauma-responsive care.
+The course concludes with evidence-based approaches to empower women to enhance parenting and how family-centered care can be integrated into women's treatment for substance use disorders.
+(33Hrs) UTC 53 Community-based SUD Treatment in Rural Settings This course provides step-by-step information about establishing and running treatment camps in rural settings that takes place over three stages - preparation, active treatment and continuing care.
+(33Hrs)

-Alternatives To Incarceration Curriculum

-The Alternatives To Incarceration (ATI) training and technical assistance program was developed in order to stimulate systems change through the use of treatment in the rehabilitation of individuals with substance use disorders whose criminal activity is related to that disorder.
+UTC 81 The Alternatives To Incarceration - 13Hrs The Alternatives To Incarceration (ATI) training and technical assistance program was developed in order to stimulate systems change through the use of treatment in the rehabilitation of individuals with substance use disorders whose criminal activity is related to that disorder.
 The overall goal is to train national policy makers to employ alternatives to incarceration across the criminal justice system for individuals identified with substance use disorders.
 ATI constitutes an innovative treatment model that focuses on the effectiveness of reducing the risk of criminal recidivism, providing effective treatment of problematic drug use and assuring adequate social integration.
 It is based on the conviction that while models of treatment and rehabilitation of drug users who have committed a crime can be carried out within the prison system, ATI provides a more effective alternative to the individual.
 It increases treatment opportunities in the community for people with substance use disorders under the jurisdiction of the justice system who can safely receive this intervention without the need for incarceration.
 In doing so, ATI supports recovery and social integration of the individual and promotes the overall health and safety of the community.
 The training provides information on the science of addiction, evidence-based treatment for the justice involved, decision making using a criminogenic risk/need framework, models of alternatives to incarceration, case management, and developing effective collaboration between the justice and health systems.
 During the training, stakeholders from the national justice and health systems engage in group activities and exercises together to develop a plan to enhance alternatives to incarceration in their country.
 Goals for the Training include: